MicrosoftDocs/playfab-docs/playfab-docs/sdks/python/quickstart.md

 This quickstart is designed to help you make your first API call in Python 3.

-Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.
+Before you can call any PlayFab API, you must have a [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).

 A native Python project can be used a few ways: